Skip to content

 Key Takeaways

 In essence, escrow is the use of a third party who holds an asset or funds before they are transferred.
 The agent holds the funds until both parties have fulfilled their contractual requirements.
-Escrow is generally associated with real estate transactions and used in M&A transactions.
+Escrow is generally associated with real estate transactions and is used in M&A transactions.
 Finally, you can also use this method to secure transactions of personal assets (such as cars, jewellery or art).

 If you need help with business transactions, our experienced corporate lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.